 If you’ve been experiencing headaches or noticed that you are grinding your teeth while you sleep, you may need treatment for TMJ dysfunction.

 After you’ve been diagnosed, Dr. Perrigo may recommend splints or a teeth grinding mouth guard to help alleviate your TMJ symptoms and correct the problem at the same time.
 He will also discuss whether you need to consider more complex work, like dental restorations, to ease your TMJ pain.

 The temporomandibular joint connects the jawbone to the temporal bone in your skull.
 This joint is vital for chewing, talking, yawning, and any other jaw activity.
 If problems occur in this joint, then it may be Temporomandibular Joint Disorder, also known as TMD or TMJ.

 Through the years, Dr. Perrigo has improved the lives of hundreds of patients with TMJ, and you can rest assured that he can help you too.
-If you are experiencing pain throughout the face, headaches, locking of the jaw, stiff facial muscles, or hear popping sounds, call us to schedule an appointment or a consultation.
+If you are experiencing pain throughout the face, headaches, locking of the jaw, stiff facial muscles, or hear popping sounds, call our Hoover, AL office to schedule an appointment or a consultation.

 Some of the other symptoms of TMJ that you may be experiencing are:

 - Changes in the bite